xingjian-zhang/MineCreeper/README.md

 ...

 The potential improvenment include:
-1. UI is not user-friendly
+1. UI is not user-friendly;
-2. The number of bombs is determined randomly
+2. The number of bombs is determined randomly;
-3. rand() of C can be replaced by C++ random function ...
+3. rand() of C can be replaced by C++ random function;
+...

 2019/9/25